 - Contact the local authority children's social care team to report concerns and seek advice or as soon as it is practical to do so.
 If it is believed a child is in immediate danger we will contact the police.
-If the safeguarding concern relates to an allegation against an adult working or volunteering with children then the DSL will follow the reporting allegations procedure (see below). - Record the information and action taken relating to the concern raised - Speak to the parents (unless advised not do so by LA children's social care team) - The designated safeguarding lead will follow up with First Response if they have not contacted the setting within the timeframe set out in Working Together to Safeguarding Children (2018).
+If the safeguarding concern relates to an allegation against an adult working or volunteering with children then the DSL will follow the reporting allegations procedure (see below). - Record the information and action taken relating to the concern raised - Speak to the parents (unless advised not do so by LA children's social care team) - The designated safeguarding lead will follow up with Staffordshire Children's Advice and Support Service if they have not contacted the setting within the timeframe set out in Working Together to Safeguarding Children (2018).
 We will never assume that action has been taken,